 Breast Augmentation Using The Keller Funnel

-Breast augmentation has come a long way since the first silicone breast implants were invented and inserted in 1962 in Houston, Texas by Drs.
-Frank Gerow and Thomas Cronin.
+Breast augmentation has come a long way since the first silicone breast implants were invented and inserted in 1962 in Houston, Texas by Dr. Frank Gerow and Dr. Thomas Cronin.
 Since that groundbreaking procedure, we’ve experienced several innovations that have allowed us to continually improve the quality of our patients’ results.
 One of those innovations, the Keller funnel, will be discussed in this piece.

 What is the Keller funnel?